-Discover the best digital cameras to buy in 2015.
-Read our top picks from DSLR, CSC, ultra-zoom and compact cameras.
-Not sure which camera is right for you?
-Then we’ve got a complete buying guide too.
-There’s something for everyone here, from shiny, easy-to-use compacts that will slip in your pocket, up to the best budget DSLRs.
-Our always up-to-date list will help you make the right choice.
-Click through to our full reviews for sample shots and more details and the latest prices.
+If you’re not sure which one is right for you, then be sure to read our complete in-depth buying guide.
+There’s something for everyone here, from tiny compacts that will slip into your pocket right up to the best budget DSLRs.
+We regularly keep this up to date to make sure you make the right choice, but make sure you click through to our full reviews for sample shots and more details about the latest prices.

 To make this article easier to browse, and to make it easier for you to find the camera you’re after, we’ve split it into two.
 This page has our favourite DSLR cameras and Compact System Cameras (CSCs), below which are our best Bridge cameras, Ultra-zoom cameras and Compact cameras.
 On page two we have a detailed buying guide, with a handy flowchart to help you choose the right kind of camera for your needs.

 If you want the ultimate image quality and flexibility then a digital SLR or Compact System Camera is for you.
 There’s a lot of variation within this category, from hulking semi-pro DSLRs to fairly compact budget CSCs, but all of them have interchangeable lenses so you choose the best tool for the job.
 Generally speaking, sensor size is far bigger than on a compact camera, with this being the best, simple indicator of image quality, although big sensors do restrict zoom multipliers.
 Most of these cameras have plenty of manual controls, for those who want to fine tune their exposures, though this isn’t always the case with the more budget CSC offerings.

 1. Canon EOS 750D – Consistent all-round quality